Slavyanchiks/geometric_lib/docs/README.md

 # General information
 This library contains useful functions for comfortable implementation of geometry objects in your code.
 For each geometric structure determined functions of finding `area` and `perimeter`
+> Important!
+All the length values used as parameters in these function are non-negative as they are in the science of Math, the function will be throwing exception whether you try to input negative value.
 ### Geometric structures are:
 - Circle
 - Rectangle